-When you receive the Student Orders back from parents, you or a staff person will need to enter their information online.
+When you receive the Student Registration Forms back from parents, you will need to enter their information online.

-Students will receive the size that is entered by you / your staff.
-If children receive incorrect sizes at the Distribution event, you are asked to make exchanges within the school clothing closet.
+Students will receive the size as measured at the Distribution event.
+If students receive incorrect sizes, you are asked to make exchanges within the school clothing closet.

 Watch your email for updates, registration summaries, questions, and information.

 Be sure to print out the final school summary once all of your students are registered.
 You’ll need to bring your list of registered students to the event in July.

 Maricopa Community-based Dental Clinics/Services – Use this sheet if your child needs a follow-up dental referral.